-Removal Requirements - Any small, medium- or large-scale ground-mounted solar energy system which has reached the end of its useful life or has been abandoned shall be removed [by the owner or operator].
-The owner or operator shall physically remove the installation no more than 150 days after the date of discontinued operations.
-The owner or operator shall notify the Marshall County Plan Department by certified mail of the proposed date of discontinued operations and plans for removal.
-Decommissioning shall consist of:

-(a) Physical removal of all solar energy systems, structures, and equipment from the site.(b) Disposal of all solid and hazardous waste in accordance with local, state, and federal waste disposal regulations.

-(c) Stabilization or re-vegetation of the site as necessary to minimize erosion.
-The Marshall County Planning Office may allow the owner or operator to leave landscaping or designated below-grade foundations in order to minimize erosion and disruption to vegetation.
+Any Ground Mounted Solar energy system which has reached the end of its useful life or has been abandoned shall be removed (by the owner or operator).
+The Owner or operator shall physically remove the installation no more than 150 days after the date discontinued operations.
+The owner or operator shall notify the Marshall County Plan Department by cerftified mail of the proposed date of discontinued operation and plans for removal.
+Decommissioning shall consist of: - a.
+Physical removal of all solar energy systems, structures, and equipment from the site - b.
+Disposal of all solid and hazardous waste in accordance with local, state, and federal waste disposal regulations. - c.
+Stabilization or re-vegetation of the site as necessary to minimize erosion.
+The Marshall County Plan Director may allow the owner or operator to leave landscaping or designated below-grade foundations in order to minimize erosion and disruption to vegetation. - 2.
+Small-Scale, Medium-Scale, and Large-Scale Abandonment: